luccaugusto/anote/README.md

 Run 'anote.sh -h' for further help.

-## Curses application
-The curses application is pretty simple, it just shows the notes you have and allow you to manipulate them.
-The idea of this program however is to keep things simple, it just takes notes.
-Feel free to fix them or implement some of the TODO items.

 ## TODO

 ### Shell
 + implement remove function alternative without dmenu.
 + add function to import every todo item from a project.

-### Data
-+ Change shell script output format to suit the CLI application as well.
-+ save the date a note was added and increase its priority automattically as time passes.

-### CLI
-+ scroll commands on footer if they dont fit
-+ noninteractive remove function
-+ add function without the -a flag